Castle & Crusade Society: Formation

-Doomesday Book
+Domesday Book

 The C&CS published a newsletter called the Domesday Book.
 Its first issue is dated March 1, 1970; both the first and second issues are only a single page long.
 As of the third issue, membership stood at only nine persons; circulation of this newsletter would never exceed eighty copies.
 The fifth issue contained a set of rules called the LGTSA Medieval Miniatures rules which would be expanded and published by Guidon Games as Chainmail in 1971; this being one of the primary predecessors of the original Dungeons & Dragons role-playing game.
 Issue #9 contained a map of the Great Kingdom, the campaign environment in which the cities of Blackmoor and Greyhawk were first initially developed for the purposes of a C&CS play-by-mail game.

 Issue #13 of the Domesday Book published some early details, as well as a map, of Blackmoor from Dave Arneson's first fantasy role-playing campaign in July 1972.
 This article was reprinted almost verbatim in The First Fantasy Campaign (1977), with slightly altered map art.